wkirschbaum/elixir-ts-mode/README.md

-# Experimental Elixir Major Mode with Treesitter
+# Experimental Elixir and Heex Major Modes using Treesitter

 Using treesitter for font-lock, indentation, imenu, which-function-mode and navigation.